gruntwork-io/terragrunt/docs/_docs/04_reference/lock-file-handling.md

 Everything else with OpenTofu/Terraform and Terragrunt should work as expected.
 To learn the details of how this works, read on!

-## The long version: details of how Terragrunt handles lock files
+## How Terragrunt handles lock files

 ### What's a lock file?